mozhaa/opengl-water/README.md

 #### Assignment PDF: [assignment.pdf](assignment.pdf)

 ### Water Height Function
-The water heights map is generated using sum of radial sine waves with random centers, so that `amplitude * frequency` is constant (large waves have high amlitude and low frequency, and small waves have low amplitude and high frequency).
+The water heights map is generated using sum of radial sine waves with random centers, so that `amplitude * frequency` for each wave is constant (large waves have high amlitude and low frequency, and small waves have low amplitude and high frequency).

 ### Reflection + Refraction
 + The reflected ray is derived from law of reflection;